TrinhLab/modcell-hpc/README.md

 - __cases__ Input files that include metabolic networks and candidate reactions.
 - __test__  Programatic tests to ensure intended functionality.

+## Minimizing module reactions
+The formulation of the modcell multi-objective optimization problem allows _module reactions_ that while satisfying the imposed constraints, do not help increase the objective for a given production network.
+These are denoted as futile module reactions and can be removed from an output population file by running `modcell` with the `--minimize_modules` flag.
+See `/test/min_1/test.sh` for an example.

 ## Compiling
 You can use the provided Makefile.
 The following dependencies are needed: